vmsteiner/silenttimer/README.md

 ### **🔹 `TimerDisplayScreen.kt`**
 - Shows the remaining time.
 - Allows stopping the timer.
+- Has a horizontal page to access the settings
 - Supports **Wear OS Ambient Mode** for low-power display.

 ### **🔹 `TimerService.kt`**